-A hinged meter panel shall be able to be extended to a 90° open position when all equipment has been fitted.
+A hinged service equipment panel be able to be extended to a 90° open position when all equipment has been fitted.

-When a hinged meter panel is extended on its hinge to the 90° open position, a clearance of 200mm shall be maintained between the front face of the panel and any fixed object.
+When a hinged service equipment panel is extended on its hinge to the 90° open position, a clearance of 200mm shall be maintained between the front face of the panel and any fixed object.